nextdotxyz/linux-for-humans/lessons/01-command-line/02-change-directory-cd-command.md

 - `.`  (current directory): this is the directory you are currently in.
 - `..` (previous directory): takes you to the directory above your current.
 - `~`  (home directory): this directory defaults to your “home directory”.
 Such as */home/nt-user*.
-- `-`  (previous directory): this will take you to the previous directory you were just in.
+- `-`  (last directory): this will take you to the previous directory you were just in.

 ```bash
 $ cd .